BurlingtonCodeAcademy/today-i-learned-leight-and-kate/README.md

 ## Web App

+To start the Express Server:

+    npm run server

-To start the Express Server and React Client:
+To start the React Client

-    npm run dev
+    npm run client

 ### To install MongoDB: